pobocks/archivesspace_jsonmodel_converter/docs/tech_approach.md

 All interactions with the database are managed by the  **Crosswalk** class defined in [crosswalk.py](../src/archivesspace_jsonmodel_converter/crosswalker.py)

-### * Special Handling for 'Names' and 'Creators'
+### * Special Handling for 'Names' and 'agents'

-While the same Crosswalk table is used for the 'Names' and 'Creator' tables, the columns are repurposed as described below.
+While the same Crosswalk table is used for the 'Names' and 'agents' tables, the columns are repurposed as described below.

 ## Individual Conversions